 Logos Should Not Be Changed in Any Way

 The Alabama Extension logo should be used in its entirety.
 At no time should it be condensed; extended; stretched; rearranged; disassembled; positioned vertically, diagonally, or upside down; or changed in any way with the exceptions of use on embroidery,* irregular spaces,** or with program color options*** (see Embroidery and Other Applications).
-Questions about usage should be addressed to Emery Tschetter, Director of Communications and Marketing, Alabama Cooperative Extension System, Auburn University, Alabama 36849 or firstname.lastname@example.org.
+Questions about usage should be addressed to Bruce Dupree, Manager, Creative Services, Communications, Strategic Marketing, and Client Relations, Alabama Cooperative Extension System, Auburn University, Alabama 36849 or firstname.lastname@example.org.
+The only variations to the logo, including customization for various programs, are those created by Alabama Extension Communications, Strategic Marketing, and Client Relations.

 Approved Single-Color Options